logern5/c1000a_sec/notes.md

 comes out to 'admin'.
 There was a support console password, which in the config said it was hashed.
 It came out to be '$1$5z$0H9qcdX9vSwvLpIhy46Ez1', which running hashID said it was MD5-Crypt.
 I still haven't been able to crack it.

 51. The `sh` command works fine from the UART shell (it doesn't require some extra password).
+The root filesystem can also be mounted read-write.